 This is the default form of the verb and the lemma form found in most dictionaries.
 It is often used where other languages might have overt politeness markers, e.g. in requests.

 Stress is on the penultimate vowel if multi-syllabic or on the only vowel if there is only one vowel.
-Ex, kéen:(you) bring
+Ex, kéen:(you) bring.

 The plural positive form is formed by adding +a or +ya if the verb ends in a vowel.
 The stress stays on the penultimate vowel.
-Thus, kéen:(you) bring
+Thus, kéen:(you) bring becomes keéna:(you all) bring.

 Negative Forms